Top 100+ Apex Legends Tips And Tricks [Mega Guide]

 - You don’t have to be piloting the Surveillance Drone to activate Crypto’s ultimate.
 You can, for example, station the drone above enemies, then activate the Drone EMP while you are pushing them with your team.

-- Crypto’s ultimate is an excellent counter against legends such as Caustic or Wattson as it destroys all traps within its area of effect.
+- Crypto’s ultimate is an excellent counter against legends such as Caustic and Wattson as it destroys all traps within its area of effect.

 - Gibraltar’s Dome of Protection allows you and your teammates to use healing items 25% faster.